 So, Where Do You Start?

-If you’ve made it to the bottom of this very long page, you’ve probably learned that selecting an MSP isn’t as simple as running them through this list of questions.
-While these questions will provide a sturdy base for evaluating any MSP on your radar, the most important pieces of the relationship between you and your MSP are the health and needs of your business.
-After all, your choice to find an MSP means you’re invested in protecting your business against downtime and other problems caused by not having your IT situation completely figured out.
+If you’ve made it to the bottom of this page, you’ve probably learned that choosing from among the top IT managed service providers isn’t as simple as running them through this list.
+While these questions provide a sturdy base for evaluating a potential MSP, the most important pieces of the relationship between you and any MSP are the health and needs of your business.
+After all, your choice to find an MSP means you’re invested in protecting your business against downtime and other problems that arise when you are not secure in your IT environment.

-Need a basic first step?
+Need a simple first step?
 Start with PEI.
-We’re an award-winning Managed Services Provider and we’re happy to answer all of the questions on this list for you.
+We are an award-winning Managed Service Provider, and we’re happy to answer all the questions on this list.
 Contact us to learn more!